Sala São Paulo: Choice of the Grand Hall as Concert Hall

 The station's large hall was chosen because its dimensions are similar to 19th century concert halls, that is, it is shaped in the 'shoebox style', as is the case of the halls in Boston, Vienna and Amsterdam.

 Sala São Paulo has 22 balconies at mezzanine and first floor levels.
 They have been placed between large columns and an adjustable ceiling, created by the American company Artec.
 Its floor space is ten thousand square meters and the ceiling is 24 meters high.

-The venue usually receives classic music concerts, but on 15 January 2009 Elton John played at the main hall, in a private concert for Cruzeiro do Sul Investments Bank.
+The venue usually hosts classical music concerts, but on 15 January 2009 Elton John played at the main hall, in a private concert for Cruzeiro do Sul Investments Bank.
 The concert was attended by 1100.

 Concert Platform and Main floor Space

 The 320 m platform was strategically built to offer total visibility.
 It has portable risers which allow choir and orchestra to alternate in mid concert, as well as a stage elevator for a piano.

 The acoustic project was carefully designed to neutralize vibrations caused by the constant movement of trains.
 For this reason the main hall's 15 centimeter-thick floating floor was built on an immense neoprene slab which functions like a massive wedge between two concrete layers lined with Brazilian walnut, ideal material for absorbing noise.
 The floor was also lowered 1.22 m to respect acoustic requirements and avoid esthetic disfigurement.